schoi80/vine-graph/README.md

 # Vine Graph GraphQL Service

-A GraphQL API for the Vine Graph project, built with Node.js, Apollo Server, and Neo4j.
+A GraphQL API for the [Vine](https://github.com/schoi80/vine) project, built with Node.js, Apollo Server, and Neo4j.
 This service provides a graph-based interface to explore biblical data.

 ## Features